RobinsAviary/Estroengine/README.md

 *Estrocolors* - Generic Color struct & base engine colors.

+### License

+Estroengine is provided under the [Unlicense License](https://unlicense.org/).
+Free for any type of use (personal, commercial, etc.) and credit of this library is not required - but always appreciated!

 ### Related Reading

 I occasionally post about Estroengine on my website:

 [![Robin's Aviary](https://robinsaviary.com/robins-aviary.gif)](https://robinsaviary.com)

-Estroengine is provided under the [Unlicense License](https://unlicense.org/).
-Free for any type of use (personal, commercial, etc.) and credit of this library is not required - but always appreciated!